 The second option for those who want to stay in the Tong Sai area and maybe have a limited budget but don’t want to give up some privacy is the Bayview Resort.

 Located 5 minutes from the crowded Tong Sai, it can be reached by land or long-tail boat.
-It’s ideal if you don’t want to get too far from Tong Sai’s nightlife and restaurants.
+It’s ideal if you don’t want to get far from Tong Sai’s nightlife and restaurants.

 In Tong Sai Bay, you’ll see many agencies trying to sell Maya Bay tours that leave early in the morning to avoid tourists.
 Avoid those tours at all costs.
 They will all get to Maya Bay after 7:30 am, which is too late.

 Here’s another tip: when you arrange your island hopping tour with one of the locals, tell him you also want to see Kho Bida Nok.
 It’s a small island that is quite popular among divers.
 None of the tourists who join the regular tours visit this amazing place.
-If they tell you that it’s not good for snorkelling, don’t listen to them.
+If they tell you that it’s not good for snorkeling, don’t listen to them.
 It’s the best place where you can snorkel around Phi Phi Island.
 You’ll see an incredible number of starfish and tropical fish.

 Phi Phi Island post-pandemic